hoppersroppers/roadmap/README.md

 There are limitless resources out there to teach you the basics of computing and security, and finding the right place to start with that many options is almost impossible.

-Our philosophy at Hopper's Roppers is that we provide you this straightforward roadmap and accompanying curriculum, and if you follow it, you will be better prepared for whatever comes next than any student who attempts to teach themself.
+Our philosophy at Ropper's Academy is that we provide you a straightforward roadmap and accompanying curriculum, and if you follow it, you will be better prepared for whatever comes next than any student who attempts to teach themself.

+If you're looking for our recommendations on how to get a job in security, [this is the link for you](https://www.hoppersroppers.org/library/breakIntoSecurity.html).
+It focuses on projects and demonstrating knowledge more than learning.

-We aren't saying that this is perfect, but we are very confident this is the best way to learn.
+The Ropper's Roadmap which you are at right now, on the other hand, is entirely focused on learning new material in the most efficient and entertaining way possible.
+It's not perfect, but I am very confident this is the most entertaining way to learn.

 ## Quick Links